Bolognese

 With a Bolognese puppy, you’re guaranteed a companion dog and cuddle buddy for life—one who will follow you everywhere.
 Bolos thrive on attention and emotional connection and are happiest when their parent is at home.
 While these sociable types will get along well with other four-legged pets, they are perfectly happy being the stars of their own one-pup act.
 Leaving them alone for long periods is a no-no, as this can lead to some less desirable behaviors, like separation anxiety, chewing and barking.

-These affectionate, intelligent pups do well with city and apartment dwellers, retirees and families with older children who know how to handle them gently and safely.
+These affectionate, intelligent pups do well with city and apartment dwellers, retirees and families with children who have been taught how to handle them gently and safely.
 Younger children should be supervised around a Bolognese to avoid accidentally injuring your pup with overly rough play.

 How to Care for a Bolognese